be-next/Aho-Corasick/README.md

   }
 ```

 Each call to `processAndGetOutput` methode returns a "set" of keywords.
-This set may or may not be empty, depending on whether the last `current_char` reached none, one or more keywords.
+This set may or may not be empty, depending on whether the last `current_char` reached none, one or several keywords.

 ### How to visualize lexicographic tree